 FIRST ALERT FORECAST | The latest from WRDW/WAGT First Alert Chief Meteorologist Riley Hale

-A few storms look possible this evening into early tonight.
-Some storms could impact high school football games, so download our WRDW First Alert Weather app to keep an eye on storms if you’re heading out.
-Most of the rain should be done across the CSRA by midnight.
-Partly cloudy skies overnight with lows staying in the mid 70s.
-Winds will be light out of the west.
+Low-level Flash Flood Risk today.
+Showers and storms possible until sunset.
+Summer pattern continues through the weekend.

-Our generic summer pattern sticks around through the weekend.
-Don’t cancel outdoor plans, but be aware that a few storms will be possible at times in the afternoon and evening.
-Saturday storm chances look to remain isolated, so many locations could stay dry.
-Highs will stay hot in the low 90s Saturday.
-Winds will be out of the west between 5-10 mph.
+We’ll see a better chance for rain today as high pressure continues to move northward away from the CSRA while an area of low pressure moves towards our region from the Gulf of Mexico.
+Deep moisture will accompany this area of low pressure providing the potential for heavy rainfall with showers and storms that develop.
+The Weather Prediction Center has placed us under a low-level marginal risk for Flash Flooding today.
+Rain chances will last up until around sunset then dry out by midnight.

-Patchy dense fog will be possible late Saturday into early Sunday morning.
-Lows will stay in the mid 70s early Sunday.
-Hot highs again in the afternoon near 92.
-Isolated to scattered storms will be possible in the afternoon and evening.
-Winds will be out of the southwest between 5-10 mph.
+Patchy fog will be possible late tonight into early Thursday, especially for areas that saw heavy rain Wednesday.
+Temperatures will be muggy in the mid to low 70s early Thursday around sunrise.
+Thursday is trending mostly dry across the CSRA with only isolated downpour chances.
+Temperatures will remain hot in the afternoon reaching the low 90s.
+Winds will be light out of the southeast generally less than 10 mph.

-A slightly hotter and drier pattern looks to move in early next week as high pressure builds aloft.
-Highs will be in the mid 90s Monday and Tuesday with only isolated storm chances.
+Morning lows Friday will be back down in the low 70s.
+More clouds than sun are expected to a good portion of the day Friday, which should help keep highs near 90.
+Scattered storms are expected to develop Friday afternoon into the evening.
+Winds will be out of the southeast between 5-10 mph.

-Tropical Storm Henri is another system we’re watching, it doesn’t look to have impacts in our area, but could affect the New England coast by Sunday.
+Our usual summer pattern looks to remain in place this weekend.
+Highs on Saturday will be in the low 90s with the chance for afternoon storms.
+Sunday does look a little drier, but still can’t rule out of a stray storm in the afternoon.
+Highs Sunday will be in the mid to low 90s.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.